 Because of the positive family impact, area attorneys and mediators have been anticipating the final date of the new Family Law Act for almost a year.
-It was on November 24, 2011, that it was introduced as legislation.
-It was then announced by the Minister of Justice that it will come into full effect March 18, 2013.
+Finally, it was on November 24, 2011, that it was introduced as legislation.
+The legislation will come into full effect March 18, 2013.

 Understanding Changes with the Act

 The Legal Services Society continues to provide running commentary on just how significant the changes will be, including:

 A guardian who wants to relocate (move) with a child must give 60 days’ notice to every other guardian or person who has contact with the child.
 The exclusion is if the guardian has obtained a court order.
 The order says he or she does not have to give notice before moving.